Demonstration of a general fault-tolerant quantum error detection code for (2n+1)-qubit entangled state on IBM 16-qubit quantum computer: Acknowledgments

 \section{Acknowledgments}

+The authors would like to thank the anonymous referee for a detailed feedback whch led to the improvement of the paper.
 R.K.S acknowledges the financial support of Indian Academy of Sciences (IAS).
 R.K.S would also like to thank Indian Institute of Science Education and Research Kolkata for providing hospitality during the course of the project.
 B.K.B. acknowledges the support of Inspire Fellowship awarded by DST, Government of India.
 The authors acknowledge the support of IBM Quantum Experience for producing experimental results.
 The views expressed are those of the authors and do not reflect the official policy or position of IBM or the IBM Quantum Experience team.